borisf/classyshark-user-guide/README.md

 # Classyshark User Guide
-ClassyShark <link> is a handly Android and Java executable browser.
+ClassyShark <link> is a handy Android and Java executable browser.
 This doc will guide you over the steps, how to use ClassyShark effectively.

 ## Open an archive